springboardmentorx5768/Project-2/Eswar_BragBoard/PROJECT_DOCUMENTATION.md

 # BragBoard Project - Complete Documentation Report

 ### Project Description
-BragBoard is a full-stack web application designed to manage employee achievements, skills, and departmental information.
-It features secure user authentication, role-based access control, and a modern responsive interface built with industry-standard technologies.
+BragBoard is a comprehensive full-stack web application designed as an employee recognition and shout-out platform.
+It enables users to give and receive appreciation messages (shout-outs) within their organization, with features like department-based filtering, multi-recipient shout-outs, visibility controls, and analytics.
+The application features secure JWT-based authentication, role-based access control, and a modern responsive interface built with industry-standard technologies.

 ---